-Conditions Sunny or half-shady position in borders and shrubberies, ideal in long grass, which is only mown from June until the end of August.
+Conditions Sunny or half-shady position in borders and shrubberies, ideal in long grass.

 Colchicum ‘Autumn Queen’

-One of the first autumn-flowering colchicum cultivars to flower.
-Often nosing through in late August with mid-sized flowers, which thrive in a sunny site.
+A fine early flowering, well-marked cultivar that is now well over 100 years old.
+Often noses through in late August with mid-sized flowers, which thrive in a sunny site.
 18cm.
 AGM.
 RHS h5, usda 4a-8b.

 Colchicum x agrippinum